About this release

 - The number of recently acquired HIV infections (within the previous 3-4 months) continues to decline.

-- Of those receiving specialist HIV care, 97% were on antiretroviral therapy and, of those, 94% had an undetectable viral load.
+- Of those engaged with HIV services, 98% were receiving antiretroviral therapy (ART) and, of those, 93% were recorded as having an undetectable viral load.

 Human immunodeficiency virus (HIV) attacks the immune system, causing a chronic, lifelong infection which can be managed successfully by antiretroviral therapy.
 HIV can be transmitted through condomless vaginal and anal sex, sharing needles, syringes or other injecting equipment and transmission from mother to baby during pregnancy, birth or breastfeeding.
 Untreated HIV infection progresses to advanced HIV disease or acquired immune deficiency syndrome (AIDS).
 People diagnosed with HIV and on ART are able to live long, healthy lives.
 HIV PrEP is highly effective for preventing sexual acquisition of HIV.